 Life can be really challenging.
 If you need support to make things easier, you’re not alone.
 Millions of people every year see behavioral health professionals to help live healthier lives.
 The body and mind work together which is why mental health is just as important as physical health.
 HOC offers Behavioral Health Services for patients to help manage the challenges that come with living with a bleeding disorder.
 This service is available to patients and their immediate family.

 Factor Replacement Selection

 The Hemophilia Outreach Center does NOT carry any controlled substances.

 The goal of physical therapy (PT) is to restore physical health, quality of life and overall wellness to the patient, while minimizing the risk of future injuries.
 For teenagers and young adults in the bleeding disorders community, performing regular flexibility and strengthening routines can help to prevent spontaneous bleeds.
-For older individuals with a bleeding disorder, these same routines are important to maintain the range of motion you have left if you suffered loss of motion from joint bleeds in previous years.
+This also applies to our aging population.
+These same physical fitness routines are important to maintain range of motion.

 HOC and its partners offer an array of financial assistance avenues.
 In most scenarios, there is an application process in which our Patient Assistance Coordinator will guide patients through the process.
 These programs can assist patients with rent, utilities, medical bills, or out-of-pocket expenses.
 Most programs are based on household size and income, however they do take the situational circumstances into account.